tomordonez/reading/steve-jobs-bio/README.md

 Mary pass and create a short Tin Toy that wins an Academy Award.

 ## Chapter 20: A regular guy

+Steve dates Joan Baez, then tracks down his birth mother, sister, and father.
+Almost marries a girlfriend.
+Spends more time with Lisa but they argue often.

 ## Chapter 21: Family man
 ## Chapter 22: Toy story
 ## Chapter 23: The second coming